 Q: 6 - Does FKH provide housing in the Keys for volunteer counters?

 A: FKH is providing housing – free of charge – at the Keys Marine Laboratory (KML) for registered and verified volunteers.
-No opening are currently available for the 2012 fall season.
 Please contact Rafael Gálvez at TASpublisher@gmail.com for more information about future seasons.
 Housing is dormitory style at one of KML’s comfortable and attractive living facilities.
 Seeing that FKH will most likely be stationed there along with other research groups, volunteers will be roomed according to gender.
 Registered volunteers will be given a bed – with basic linens , a pillow, and a towel – and drawer space, in a housing facility with shared kitchen, bathrooms, living room and balcony overlooking the water.
 Volunteers will need to purchase or bring their own food; market options are available in nearby city of Marathon.
 Coin washing machines are available within the premises.
 WiFi is available within the premises, but no computer is provided.
 Keys Marine Lab is located at 68486 Overseas Hwy, Layton/Long Key, FL 33001 – 12 miles from Curry Hammock State Park, where FKH runs operations.
 To view images of the KML housing follow this link: KML Housing.

 Q: 7 – If I have registered as a volunteer with housing, what do I need to bring with me to participate at FKH?